Derpford/pathways/pathways.md

 3. What dice you roll when attacking with this Path, and
 4. What stat and dice you use as a bonus when rolling to defend against attacks with this Path.

 You may pick any stat other than BAL for your bonus stat (unless the GM says otherwise), and you may pick any stat other than BAL to defend with.
 As for what dice you roll, in most cases you will use 1d8 for both your attack dice and your defense dice.
-For one of your starting Paths, you may choose to replace one d8 with a d6 to either A) replace the otehr d8 with a d12, or B) gain one Blaze for that Path.
+For one of your starting Paths, you may choose to replace one d8 with a d6 to either A) replace the other d8 with a d12, or B) gain one Blaze for that Path.

 Your starting Paths are the two most important elements; they are the most powerful thing you start with.
 Leave some extra space around each Path for future advancement.
 You may wish to keep your Paths on separate sheets of paper, or on index cards, to make it easier to organize and expand your Paths.